Lead Guitar Lick Creativity Lesson - Super Octave Slides

 Too much variety can be a bad thing … same way as too much staleness can be a bad thing.

-Great solos have balance between repetition and variety.
+Great lead guitar solos have balance between repetition and variety.

-Most guitarists already struggle from too much repetition … Repetition of boring phrasing.
+Most guitarists already struggle from too much lead guitar lick repetition … Repetition of boring phrasing.

 They play different notes with the same (weak) phrasing.
-Their solos are an equivalent of a punctuation-free wall off text… read in a monotone voice.
+Their lead guitar solos are an equivalent of a punctuation-free wall off text… read in a monotone voice.

 Sure, the words are different, but they all feel the same.

-Here is a lesson on how to change this forever:
+Here is a lead guitar lick creativity improvement lesson on how to change this forever:

-What do you get when you combine 2-hand tapping, fretting hand legato and vibrato?
+What do you get when you combine 2-hand tapping, fretting hand legato and guitar vibrato?

-You get melodic & lyrical guitar licks that make you sound very advanced, even if you can’t play fast yet.
+You get a melodic & lyrical lead guitar lick that makes you sound very advanced, even if you can’t play fast yet.

 …and make it fit into any style (including emotional ballads, classic rock and even blues).